Abdominal obesity: Diabetes

 There are numerous theories as to the exact cause and mechanism in type 2 diabetes.
 Central obesity is known to predispose individuals for insulin resistance.
 Abdominal fat is especially active hormonally, secreting a group of hormones called adipokines that may possibly impair glucose tolerance.
 But adiponectin, an anti-inflammatory adipokine, which is found in lower concentration in obese and diabetic individuals has shown to be beneficial and protective in type 2 diabetes mellitus (T2DM).

 Insulin resistance is a major feature of diabetes mellitus type 2, and central obesity is correlated with both insulin resistance and T2DM itself.
 Increased adiposity (obesity) raises serum resistin levels, which in turn directly correlate to insulin resistance.
 Studies have also confirmed a direct correlation between resistin levels and T2DM.
 And it is waistline adipose tissue (central obesity) which seems to be the foremost type of fat deposits contributing to rising levels of serum resistin.
 Conversely, serum resistin levels have been found to decline with decreased adiposity following medical treatment.

 Asthma

 Developing asthma due to abdominal obesity is also a main concern.
 As a result of breathing at low lung volume, the muscles are tighter and the airway is narrower.
-Obesity causes decreased tidal volumes due to reduced in chest expansion that is caused both by the weight on the chest itself and the effect of abdominal obesity on flattening the diaphragms.
+Obesity causes decreased tidal volumes due to a reduction in chest expansion that is caused both by the weight on the chest itself and the effect of abdominal obesity on flattening the diaphragm.
 It is commonly seen that people who are obese breathe quickly and often, while inhaling small volumes of air.
 People with obesity are also more likely to be hospitalized for asthma.
 A study has stated that 75% of patients treated for asthma in the emergency room were either overweight or obese.